suhock/php-dependency-injection/README.md

 }
 ```

-The export mirrors what resolution would actually traverse: unsatisfiable
+The export mirrors what resolution would actually traverse.
+Unsatisfiable
-injection points produce no edge (they are [validation](#building-the-container)'s
+injection points produce no edge (validation reports those); an
-domain), an added-but-never-chosen union member receives no incoming edge, and
+added-but-never-chosen union member gets no incoming edge; and dependencies
-dependencies hidden inside factory bodies are invisible.
+hidden inside factory bodies do not appear. `exportDependencyGraph()` never
-`exportDependencyGraph()` never throws — a configuration that would fail
-`build()` still exports.
+throws, so a configuration that would fail `build()` still exports.

 ### Instance lifetime